luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 sudo ip netns exec ns1 ip a
 ```

+(screenshot of result)

 As expected, there is not much to see as this namespace hasn't been connected to anything.

 ## VEth: The Virtual Ethernet Cable

 To connect two network namespaces, I needed a virtual cable and the `veth` interface offered the perfect solution.
 This virtual device comes in pairs, when a packet is sent through one end, it is received by the other.
-By moving one end of the pair to a different namespace, I could connect two namespaces.
+By moving one end of the pair to a different namespace, I could connect two previously isolated environments.

 ```bash
 # Create a veth pair on the ns1 namespace,